|

 odor problems.
 Process Research

-Solutions takes a scientific approach to maintain a strong disinfection barrier against microorganisms.
+Solutions takes a scientific approach to maintain a strong disinfection barrier and lower nutrients in the water in order to control excessive growth of microorganisms.
+That is, achieving

 Nitrification